 Not sure where to start?
 Here’s how to structure your tone of voice document.

+Wondering how to create a tone of voice?
+Start by listing your communications channels.
 These will be the chapter headings for your tone of voice document.
 Include the major, high-traffic ones, like your website, email marketing, advertising messages and social media channels.

 Tonal values are a huge part of building your tone of voice guidelines.
 Defining your tonal values is a separate exercise that is best done in a team or workshop environment where you distill your brand, values and business approach into a workable tonal toolkit.